Slavo-Serbia: Legacy

 Podgorno) which had been set up in the colony in 1753 was renamed to Slovianoserbsk, a name which it still holds today as a modern town.

 The Serbs who settled these areas have since largely assimilated with the local Ukrainians over the centuries, but in Ukraine's modern Luhansk, Donetsk, and Kirovohrad regions which cover the former land of Slavo-Serbia and the similar colony New Serbia, people with Serbian surnames can still be found.

 The settlers named many settlements in the colony after places from their homes back in the Balkans.
 In June 2000, amid celebrations of the 250th anniversary of Serb migration to Russia, there were efforts to make establish relations between the Ukrainian settlements and the settlements they had been named for in the Bačka and Banat regions.

 Demographics

-The province had ethnically diverse population that included Serbs, Romanians, and others.
+The province had an ethnically diverse population that included Serbs, Romanians, and others.
 In 1755, the population of Slavo-Serbia numbered 1,513 inhabitants (of both genders).
 In 1756, in the regiment of Jovan Šević, there were 38% Serbs, 23% Romanians, and 22% others.